patchoulish/kagi-dotnet/readme.md

 # kagi-dotnet [![CI](https://github.com/patchoulish/kagi-dotnet/actions/workflows/ci.yml/badge.svg)](https://github.com/patchoulish/kagi-dotnet/actions/workflows/ci.yml)
-An unofficial .NET library for interacting with the [Kagi](https://kagi.com/) API suite.
+A .NET library for interacting with the [Kagi](https://kagi.com/) API.
 Designed with .NET standards in mind, this library offers a straightforward, developer-friendly interface for working with advanced features like summarization, search, and content enrichment, making integration into your projects simple and efficient.

 ## Features